 *On any given day in 2018.

-By increasing screening, you can help ensure that your female patients can be identified and treated, thereby reducing their risk of developing pelvic inflammatory disease and ultimately protecting their fertility.
+Universal screening with opt-out can help ensure that your female patients ages 15-24 can be identified and treated, thereby reducing their risk of developing pelvic inflammatory disease and ultimately protecting their fertility.

 females each year become infertile due to untreated STIs that lead to pelvic inflammatory disease (PID)5,6

-Notify ALL female patients ages 15-24 that CT/NG screening is included in their annual visits unless she specifically declines8
+Notify ALL female patients ages 15-24 that CT/NG screening is included in their annual visits unless specifically declined8

 As of 2018, 1 in 2 STIs was acquired by people under the age 254